What is GA4? — Concept and Structure

 3. Recommended Events

-Events that Google recommends by industry.
-GA4 doesn't automatically collect them, but if you follow the specified name and parameter format, GA4's standard reports will automatically aggregate them.
+Events Google recommends by industry.
+GA4 doesn't collect automatically, but following the prescribed name and parameter format allows automatic aggregation in standard reports.
+For e-commerce, for example:

 | Event | Meaning | Required Parameters |